Haruki-Hiranaka/AI-Screenshot-Renaming-and-Organization-System/README.md

-# AI Screenshot Renaming and Organization System (SnapSense)
+# AI Screenshot Renaming and Organization System

 A macOS automation that organizes screenshots into date-based folders and renames them semantically using Gemini Vision (gemini-2.5-flash).